 - Group-VIIA Phospholipase A2 3 4

 The protein encoded by this gene is a secreted enzyme that catalyzes the degradation of platelet-activating factor to biologically inactive products.
 Defects in this gene are a cause of platelet-activating factor acetylhydrolase deficiency.
 Two transcript variants encoding the same protein have been found for this gene.[provided by RefSeq, Dec 2009]

 GeneCards Summary for PLA2G7 Gene

 PLA2G7 (Phospholipase A2 Group VII) is a Protein Coding gene.
 Diseases associated with PLA2G7 include Platelet-Activating Factor Acetylhydrolase Deficiency and Atopy.
-Among its related pathways are Transport to the Golgi and subsequent modification and Peptide hormone metabolism.
+Among its related pathways are Immune response Role of DAP12 receptors in NK cells and Phospholipase-C Pathway.
 GO annotations related to this gene include phospholipid binding and calcium-independent phospholipase A2 activity.
 An important paralog of this gene is PAFAH2.

 UniProtKB/Swiss-Prot for PLA2G7 Gene

 Modulates the action of platelet-activating factor (PAF) by hydrolyzing the sn-2 ester bond to yield the biologically inactive lyso-PAF.
 Has a specificity for substrates with a short residue at the sn-2 position.
 It is inactive against long-chain phospholipids.

 Phospholipases are a group of enzymes that hydrolyze phospholipids into fatty acids and other lipophilic molecules.
 There are four major classes; phospholipase A, phospholipase B, phosphoinositide-specific phospholipase C and phospholipase D.